-From 1992 to 1995 the CIG 100 ground was originally covered in part by the Spud claim group and subsequently by the WJA claim group which was owned by Module Resources Incorporated.
-Trenching was completed by Module prior to the expiration of the WJA claims in 1995.
+From 1992 to 1995 the CIG 100 ground was originally covered in part by the Spud claim group and subsequently by the WJA claim group, which was owned by Module Resources Incorporated.
+The only work completed for Module prior to the expiration of the WJA claims in 1995 was some trenching.

-The S claim group was staked in 1995 and a localized geochemical survey was completed, the results of which are the subject of this report
+The S claim group was staked in 1995 followed by the completion of a localized geochemical survey over the pit area.